your health after 40

 But this is should not turn you into a complacent person.
 After forty, our bodies are indeed changing: muscle mass decreases and the bones start to become weaker, so if you used to exercise only to look good, now you should also do it to stay healthy.

 Make sure you include a regular exercise routine in your schedule.

-Life can be hectic between work and family and “me-time” might be scarce, but give yourself 45 minutes 3-4 times per week to work-out.
-If you are not the gym type of person, at least try to go for a jog or fast walk in your neighbourhood.
-Yoga and Pilates are great at this age as they are not strenuous, do not take much of your time and give great results.
+Life can be hectic between work and family and “me-time” might be scarce, but give yourself 45 minutes 3-4 times per week to work out.
+If you are not the gym type of person, at least try to go for a jog or fast walk in your neighborhood.
+Yoga and Pilates are great at this age as they are not strenuous, do not take much of your time, and give great and fast results.

 Once you reach forty your body starts going through hormonal changes associated with menopause and not long after your blow those 40 candles on the cake it is a good idea to visit your doctor for some important medical tests that will help you stay in good health.

 If you have not been taking a Pap smear test every year so far, this is the time to start for sure and make sure you also have a Mammogram.
 Yes, it’s not comfortable, but it’s the best way these days (other than daily personal check-ups) to determine any abnormalities.